Pro Bono Outreach

-Students must perform their pro bono work at one or more of the approved pro bono placement locations and submit their timesheets by April 1 in order to be eligible for the following awards and recognitions:
+Students who perform pro bono work at one or more of the approved pro bono placement locations and submit their time sheets by April 1 of each academic year are eligible for the following awards and recognition at graduation:

 Awarded to students who devote a minimum of 25 hours to pro bono service in an academic year

-Recognition granted to all students who devote 75 hours or more to pro bono service in an academic year
+Recognition granted to all students who devote 75 hours to pro bono service during their law school career